DataScienceSpecialization/courses/06_StatisticalInference/01_02_Probability/index.md

 ## Example continued

-Answer: No, the events are not mutually exclusive.
+Answer: No, the events can simultaneously occur and so are not mutually exclusive.
 To elaborate let:

+---
+## If you want to see the mathematics

 $$
 \begin{eqnarray*}